-Noise pollution refers to sound that is annoying, a nuisance or undesired for to the ears and that which can impact the activity or behavior of animal and human life.
-It is also known as sound pollution or environmental noise, mainly caused by transportation and transport systems like vehicles, trains, or planes, and machines, music systems, megaphones, and industries just to mention a few.
+Noise pollution refers to a sound that is annoying, a nuisance or undesired for the ears and that which can impact the activity or behavior of the animal and human life.
+It is also known as sound pollution or environmental noise, mainly caused by transportation and transport systems like vehicles, trains, or planes, and machines, music systems, megaphones, and industries, to mention a few.

 Effects on Noise Pollution on Human Health

 1. Noise pollution – The second-largest Environmental Cause to Health Problems

 According to a World Health Organization (WHO) finding, noise is the second largest environmental cause of health problems, just after the impact of air pollution (particulate matter).
 As per the current data, it is estimated that environmental noise contributes to 48,000 new cases of ischaemic heart disease a year, as well as 12,000 premature deaths.

 In addition, we estimate that 22 million people suffer chronic high annoyance, and 6.5 million people suffer chronic high sleep disturbance.
 As a result of aircraft noise, we estimate that 12,500 school children suffer from reading impairment in school.

 Hearing is one of the five senses that human beings have.
 As such, it is an essential part of the life of any person.
 But as much as the ear serves the purpose of receiving sound waves, it can also do so to a certain limit.
 When it gets to the point termed as noise, it means it is undesirable because it interferes with one’s hearing capacity.

 This is the reason people cover their years when there is really loud noise.
 Such loud noise can cause hearing impairment, which can even result in permanent hearing loss.
 Hearing loss due to noise pollution is attributed to prolonged exposure of noise levels above 85 decibels.